 Referees and Sports Team Leaders reserve the right to deny a player from playing within, or ‘filling in’, for another team.
 In other cases, a non-regular player may also be told that they can only play on a wing for that game.
 Such decisions will be based on a perception of fairness for the opposition team, and will be a judgement call made the Referee or Sports Team Leader at the time.

-- All players must be fifteen years or older to play in the competitions.
+- All players must be sixteen years or older to play in the competitions.

 - A minimum of five players are required to start the game.

 - There is no maximum number of players allowed to compete during a regular season game; however finals games are capped at ten players per team (three substitutes).

 Mixed – there must be no more than three males on the court at any one time, with a minimum of one male.

 - 1 Male Playing